Concrete Kitchen Countertop Basics

 Concrete mix is relatively inexpensive, but the process of handcrafting drives the price.
 Concrete countertops can range from $68 to $150 per square foot when all the bells and whistles—such as embedded items, special grinding, and profiles—are included.
 For NuCrete, add about 15 percent.
 Backsplashes are $15 to $25 per linear foot.

 Installation costs vary.
-While one shop may advise using a skilled granite contractor, another will suggest that installation only requires a few drops of adhesive and enough muscle to lift and set the countertop on the cabinets.
+One shop may advise using a skilled granite contractor.
+Another shop will suggest that installation only requires a few drops of adhesive and enough muscle to lift and set the countertop on the cabinets.
 Cabinets, by the way, do not typically need any extra support to handle these tops.

 Installation does require a bit of precision shimming, though.
 Countertops with multiple sections require shifting, shimming, and leveling of adjoining slabs to get them properly butted and seamed.
 Finally, don’t underestimate the skill involved in not hurting yourself, not damaging the countertop or cabinets, and properly installing the sink.